fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 United Airlines, founded in 1926, is one of the major flag carriers of the United States with its headquarters in Chicago, Illinois.
 As one of the world's largest airlines, United plays a crucial role in connecting key domestic and international destinations, driven by its expansive fleet and comprehensive network.
 Over the decades, United has been at the forefront of numerous innovations in the aviation industry, consistently evolving to meet the changing needs of global travelers.

-United Airlines was one of the founding members of the Star Alliance when it was established in May 1997, signifying a commitment to enhanced connectivity and cooperative growth in the aviation sector.
+United Airlines was one of the founding members of Star Alliance when it was established in May 1997, signifying a commitment to enhanced connectivity and cooperative growth in the aviation sector.

 **Best Cabins**: It's worthwhile to target the airline's Polaris Business Class on their long-haul routes, particularly on their B777-300ER or B787 Dreamliner aircraft.
 The Polaris cabin provides a heightened level of comfort, privacy, and service, ensuring a premium experience across the skies.